 I’m pretty sure the market here is daily, but either way, I took full advantage of the fact there was a lady selling ostrich burgers!
 The food was amazing and didn’t taste anything like I’d expected, so definitely give this exotic cuisine a go if you’re in the city.
-You’ll find all sorts around the main square, from St Mary’s Church that offers amazing city vista from its tower, to eateries and international flagship shops.
+You’ll find all sorts around the main square, from St Mary’s Church that offers amazing vistas which stretch as far as Ely from its tower, to eateries and international flagship shops.

 Back on two wheels, I journeyed along King’s Parade, soaking up the views of the monumentally impressive college one last time before directing my attention to the Corpus Clock, which everyone seemed to go nuts for.
 I didn’t quite get the appeal if I’m honest as it for some reason featured a really bizarre, and quite frankly unattractive, bug-like creature – but I did later read that it was unveiled by Stephen Hawking, which instantly makes it more impressive.

 I swung a left from here as I saw a pub out the corner of my eye that seemed to be attracting more attention than the insect clock, and let me tell you, the insect clock was a huge smash hit.
 It turns out the pub was where Francis Crick interrupted patrons’ lunches back in 1953 to announce that he and James Watson had come up with their proposal for the structure of DNA!
 I had to go in for a drink… There’s also a very interesting room at the back where the ceiling is covered in graffiti, courtesy of World War II airmen.